tangledhelix/DP_ohiovets/README.md

 Some inconsistencies in spelling, hyphenation, and punctuation have been retained.

-A number of typos in human or place names were found and corrected, some by correlating with names elsewhere in the text.
+Some inconsistencies in human or place names were corrected by correlating with names elsewhere in the text.

-The errata in the original book, beginning on page {TBD} was applied to the text.
+The errata in the original book, beginning on p.
+283, was applied to the text.

 p.
-60: Inserted a probable missing beginning of paragraph: [It] is perhaps...
+60: Inserted a probable missing beginning of paragraph. ("[It] is perhaps unnecessary")

 p.
 64: Corrected year in chapter description from 1862 to 1863.
-Chancellorsville was 1863, and the end of the prior chapter also indicates we are in mid-1863 at this point in the journal.
+The Battle of Chancellorsville took place in 1863, and the end of the prior chapter also indicates we are in mid-1863 at this point in the journal.

 p.
 120: Corrected date "August 2st" to August 1st ("August 1st to 3d, hot firing all the time.").
-Phrasing "to" vs. "and" makes a date range of larger than 2 days likely, and it's more reasonable to believe the printer misplaced 2 for 1, than misplaced "st" for "nd".
+The phrasing "to" vs. "and" makes a date range of larger than 2 days likely, and it's more reasonable to believe the printer misplaced 2 for 1, than misplaced "st" for "nd".

 p.
-143: Corrected time from 6:30 to 9:30 ("at 9:30 fell in and marched six miles as rear guard to the Twentieth army corps").
-Not logical that they move from 8:00am back to 6:30am, printer presumably set 6 in place of 9, or inverted the 9.
+143: Corrected time from 6:30 to 9:30
+("at 9:30 fell in and marched six miles as rear guard to the Twentieth army corps").
+It's not logical that they would move from 8:00am back to 6:30am in the journal.
+The printer presumably set 6 in place of 9, or inverted the 9.

 p.
-232: Corrected discharge date for John H. Finneman (confirmed using records found on civilwarindex.com).
-As-printed, date was June 18, 1865.
+232: Corrected the discharge date for John H. Finneman (confirmed using records found on civilwarindex.com).
+As-printed, the date was June 18, 1865.

 Source: https://civilwarindex.com/armyoh/rosters/29th_oh_infantry_roster.pdf

 p.
-241: Corrected Lysander T. King's company from "T" to "F" per company F listing on p.
+241: Corrected Lysander T. King's company from "T" to "F" per the company F listing on p.
 206.